sneakers-the-rat/infrastructure/_sections/2_4_tools-analysis.md

       .url "https://mygitserver.com/binspikes/fast-binspikes.git"
       .hash "fj9wbkl"
     @python:class "/main-module/binspikes.py:Bin_Spikes"
+      method "run"
 ```

-Here we can see the advantage of being able to mix and match different namespaces in a practical sense.
+Here we can see the practical advantage of the "inverted" link-based system rather than an object-oriented-like approach. `@ubuntu` refers to a specific software image that would have a specific `providedBy` value, but both `@apt` and `@pip` can have different repositories that they pull packages from, and for a given version and repository there will be multiple possible software binaries for different CPU architectures, python versions, etc. Rather than needing to specify a generalized specification format, each of these different types of links could specify their own means of resolving dependencies: a `@pip` dependency requires some `@python` version to be specified.
+Both require some operating system and architecture.
+If we hadn't provided the `.extraSource` of pywheels (for ARM architectures), someone who had defined some link between a given architecture and `@pip` could be proposed as a way of finding the package.

 Our `@analysis.node` protocol gives us several slots to connect different tools together, each in turn presumably provides some minimal functionality expected by that slot: eg. `inputType` can expect `@numpy:ndarray` to specify its own dependencies, the programming language it is written in, shape, data type, and so on.
 Coercing data between chained nodes then becomes a matter of mapping between the `@numpy` and, say a `@nwb` namespace of another format.
 In the same way that there can be multiple, potentially overlapping between data schemas, it would then be possible for people to implement mappings between intermediate data formats as-needed.
+This gives us an opportunity to build pipelines that use tools from multiple languages, a problem typically solved by manually saving, loading, and cleaning intermediate data.

 This node also becomes available to extend, say someone wanted to add an additional input format to my node: